have been involved in the arts in some shape or form since I was

 first article was published in 1991 but a year after leaving university

-I left journalism aside for other activities until the early 00s
+I left journalism aside for other activities (mainly music) until the early 00s

 in magazines and websites have been appearing in recent years,